 Professor and Roger C. Lipitz

 of Public Policy

-In August of 2014, the Government-University-Industry Research Roundtable (GUIRR) will celebrate its 30th anniversary.
-Since its formation in 1984, GUIRR has followed its original charter to “convene the senior-most representatives from government, universities and industry to define and explore critical issues related to the national and global science and technology agenda.”
-Leaders from the three constituent sectors – government, academia, and industry – work together mindfully on shared important problems, exploring ways to enhance collaboration, improve the productivity of the nation’s science and technology enterprise, and maintain our competitive edge.
+Since its establishment 1984, GUIRR has acted on its mission to “convene the senior-most representatives from government, universities and industry to define and explore critical issues related to the national and global science and technology agenda.”
+Leaders from the three constituent sectors – government, academia, and industry – work together mindfully on shared important problems, exploring ways to enhance collaboration and public-private partnership, improve the productivity of the nation’s science and technology enterprise, and maintain our competitive edge.

 Much of the work of GUIRR between meetings is done by its members in smaller working groups that can quickly catalyze high level government-university-industry cooperation on specific issues identified by the Roundtable.
 One highly energized working group is currently pursuing activities to help improve the effectiveness of international research collaborations.

 GUIRR-initiated collaborations of individuals from the government, university and industry sectors have a continuing record of success in improving the effectiveness of the U.S. in science and technology and its application to national goals.
 Looking to the future, we believe this approach – reflecting the initiative of its members – will remain timely in an increasingly complex and interdependent world.